gw/jos/solns/lab4.md

 Even if one kernel thread holds the lock it can still be interrupted.
 When that happens, the x86 hardware pushes a trapframe onto whatever kernel stack is in the TSS.
 If we only had one big kernel stack shared b/w all CPUs, then if one thread is in the kernel, other threads could be simultaneously pushing trap frames onto the stack and clobbering it.

+>In your implementation of env_run() you should have called lcr3().
+Before and after the call to lcr3(), your code makes references (at least it should) to the variable e, the argument to env_run.
+Upon loading the %cr3 register, the addressing context used by the MMU is instantly changed.
+But a virtual address (namely e) has meaning relative to a given address context--the address context specifies the physical address to which the virtual address maps.
+Why can the pointer e be dereferenced both before and after the addressing switch?

+Because the JOS kernel maps its own VM mappings (linear->physical mappings for high-address kernel code) into the address space of EVERY newly allocated environment.
+Thus, switching to a new env's page dir won't change how kernel variables are mapped.

+>Whenever the kernel switches from one environment to another, it must ensure the old environment's registers are saved so they can be restored properly later.
+Why?
+Where does this happen?

+It's gotta save execution thread state (register state, stack) so the environment can be re-run later.
+JOS gets some help from the x86 hardware, which pushes register state into the trapframe on the kernel stack on every trap before giving control to the kernel.
+In `trap()`, `curenv->env_tf = *tf;` takes this kernel stack state and saves it on the Env struct.